AddressFinder/addressfinder-woocommerce/readme.txt

 == Changelog ==
-= 1.4.2 =
+= 1.4.3 =
+* Bug fix: prevent plugin reloading when address line 2 field is missing for AU addresses = 1.4.2 =
 * Bug fix: prevent plugin reloading when suburb field is missing for NZ addresses
 * Bug fix: prevent error when plugin is in debug mode, and widget options are invalid